RUGSoftEng/2017-Hestia-Server/README.md

 Currently, we are in the development phase of this project.
 What we have here is what we call our MVP.
-It is a bear bones system with one functional plugin, which is for the Philips Hue.
+It is a barebones system with one functional plugin, which is for the Philips Hue.
 The current audience is still the homebrew and diy community that is willing to do a little setup to get the system working.